magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/extending.md

 ### Add a test step

-__Use case__: Create two similar tests where the second test contains two more steps:
+__Use case__: Create two similar tests where the second test contains two additional steps:

 * `checkOption` before `click` (`stepKey="clickLogin"`)
 * `seeInCurrentUrl` after `click` in the `LogInAsAdminTest` test (in the `.../Backend/Test/LogInAsAdminTest.xml` file)